-Without processing in your brain, feedback from the proprioceptors and vestibular would be useless.
-Sensory information is sorted and integrated in your brainstem at the top of your spinal column and sent to the cerebellum, where posture, balance and movement are regulated and coordinated.
-When signals are confused, as in the case of vertigo, balance my become disrupted as your brain struggles to sort the conflicting information.
+When your proprioceptors and vestibular system respond to changes in equilibrium, that information is sorted in your brainstem at the top of your spinal column, and sent to your cerebellum, where balance, posture and movement are coordinated and regulated.
+When signals are confused, as is the case with vertigo, balance is disrupted as your brain struggles to resolve the conflicting information.

 Imagine if you became dizzy every time you made a sudden move during play.
 This can occur after a concussion, setting you up for a serious injury.
 A sports chiropractor works with you to help restore balance and reestablish spacial awareness.

 Benign paroxysmal positional vertigo (BPPV) is the most common type of concussion, related to brainstem trauma.
 You may feel dizzy when turning your head or changing body positions.

 At NYDNR, a sports chiropractor can help you overcome BPPV through exercises designed to move the tiny stones of your vestibular system out of the canals and back into the saccules, thus restoring balance.
 We use a combination of exercises and spinal adjustments to eliminate vertig.
 We also use CAREN (computer assisted rehabilitation environment) to improve vestibular feedback and restore equilibrium.